 Unpasteurised dairy products may contain listeria, which can cause an infection (listeriosis) that might lead to miscarriage or stillbirth.
 Besides, soft cheeses with a white coating on the outside tend to have more moisture, making it easier for bacteria to grow.

 Cold cured meat such as salami, pepperoni, chorizo and prosciutto should be consumed with caution unless cooked thoroughly.
-And, it is best to avoid raw or undercooked meat, all types of pâté, including vegetarian pâté, liver and liver products, and game meats such as goose, partridge or pheasant.
+And, it is best to avoid foods like raw or undercooked meat, all types of pâté, including vegetarian pâté, liver and liver products, and game meats such as goose, partridge or pheasant during pregnancy.

 Why do you need to be cautious?